 It’s apparently also possible to get a lift with the ferry from one village to another, some websites state there is a charge, while other sites say they either don’t charge or have stopped offering this service, worth checking out on the island.

-- Mersing bus and ferry terminals are relatively close, around 5-10minute walk and taxi is not necessary.
+The ferry to Tioman leaves from Mersing, a lengthy six-hour, 30-40MYR ($7-10) bus journey from Kuala Lumpur.
+Mersing bus and ferry terminals are relatively close, around 5-10 minute walk and taxi is not necessary.

-- In the monsoon season the ferry is only scheduled once per day and can be cancelled (sometimes for several days) if the sea is too rough, or there are not enough customers to make it viable.
+In the monsoon season, the ferry is only scheduled once per day and can be cancelled (sometimes for several days) if the sea is too rough, or there are not enough customers to make it viable.

-- Singaporeans often travel to Tioman for weekends or diving breaks so ferries departing on Saturdays can be pretty busy.
+Singaporeans often travel to Tioman for weekends or diving breaks so ferries departing on Saturdays can be pretty busy.

-- It’s likely, in the monsoon season you will have to spend the night in Mersing – the ferry leaves around midday and connecting buses are unlikely to arrive in time.
+It’s likely, in the monsoon season you will have to spend the night in Mersing – the ferry leaves around midday and connecting buses are unlikely to arrive in time.